emberjs/data/packages/ember/README.md

-EmberData's RequestManager already allows for fulfillment from cache and for request de-duping, so what if we could just pick up where we left off and use the result of a request right away if it already was loaded in a more optimal manner elsewhere?
+EmberData's RequestManager already allows for fulfillment from cache and for request de-duping, so what if we could just pick up where we left off and use the result of a request right away if it already was fetched elsewhere?

 That brings us to our second motivation: performance.